ansys/pymotorcad/doc/source/user_guide/internal_scripting.rst

 Demo script example
 *******************

-The demo script is shown by defualt on the **Scripting** tab in Moto-CAD to provideg examples of how you use PyMotorCAD methods and Motor-CAD automation parameters.
+The demo script is shown by default on the **Scripting** tab in Moto-CAD to providing examples of how you use PyMotorCAD methods and Motor-CAD automation parameters.

 For more information, see the Motor-CAD Automation tutorial (section 2.iii),